April 1, 2026 - American Journal - Breanna Morello

 For the first time in the report's 21 year history, not a single market was considered affordable.

-While conditions vary, most of the 95 cities now fall into the seriously or severely unaffordable categories.
+While conditions vary, most of the 95 cities now fall into the seriously or severely unaffordable categories, meaning a typical home costs more than four to five times what a typical household earns.

-And in 12 of them, things have gotten so bad, they added a new label: impossibly unaffordable, where the median home costs more than nine times the median income.
+Impossibly unaffordable, where the median home costs more than nine times the median income.

-At the top of this list is Hong Kong, at 14.4 times income, and Sydney isn't far behind at 13.8.
+At the top of this list is Hong Kong at 14.4 times income, and Sydney isn't far behind at 13.8.

 Then come San Jose, Vancouver, and Los Angeles.